 - Use hashtags (here’s how they work on LinkedIn)

-- Ask customers and advocates of your business to help
+- Asking customers and other supporters of your business to follow you

 21. Become a Speaker